Battle of Edington: Prelude

 Alfred seems at this time to have ineffectually chased the Danes around Wessex, while the Danes were in a position to do as they pleased.
-The Anglo-Saxon Chronicle attempts to convey the impression that Alfred held the initiative; it is "a bland chronicle which laconically charts the movements of the Danish victors while at the same time disingenuously striving to convey the impression that Alfred was in control", although it fails.
+The Anglo-Saxon Chronicle attempts to convey the impression that Alfred held the initiative; the academic Alfred Smyth writes that it is "a bland chronicle which laconically charts the movements of the Danish victors while at the same time disingenuously striving to convey the impression that Alfred was in control", although it fails.

 Even if Alfred had caught up with the Danish force, it is unlikely that he could have accomplished anything.
 The fact that his army could not defend the fortified Chippenham, even in "an age... as yet untrained in siege warfare" casts great doubt on its ability to defeat the Danes in an open field, unaided by fortifications.
-There was little that Alfred could do about the Danish menace between 875 and the end of 877, beyond repeatedly paying the invaders off.
+There was little that Alfred could do about the Danes from 875 and the end of 877, beyond repeatedly paying the invaders off.